score comes with a number of included processes. These cover various needs of action for advanced parameter control.

 This section of the manual covers the general usage of Processes as well a detailed documentation of each included Processes.

-score allows to handle a number of actions evolving through a defined amount of time.
+score allows to handle a number of actions evolving either through some amount of time, or at a single instant.
 These processes can either be actions evolving during a given duration, such as automation of a given device’s parameter, or actions activated only in a defined duration, such as mapping or LFO modulations.

-Processes are attached to an interval in the scenario.
+Processes are attached to an interval in the scenario when they represent an evolving behaviour, and to a state when they are instantaneous.

 Processes can be created by drag & dropping parameters from the